Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 Japanese Shima Enaga birds have a unique foraging style.
 They hang upside down on branches to reach insects or seeds in hard-to-reach places.
 They forage in small flocks, which helps them find food and stay safe from predators.

 Shima Enaga needs to eat frequently throughout the day due to their high metabolism during cold Hokkaido winters.
-Their varied diet and adaptable feeding habits are crucial for their survival in their island habitat year-round.
+These Japanese snow birds have varied diet and adaptable feeding habits that are crucial for their survival in their island habitat year-round.

 shima enaga flying